DivergentClouds/tundra/readme.txt

   POP dest

   ; pop a word of the stack into PC
+  ; has no effect if CMP flag is set
   POPJ

   ; remove the top src bytes of the stack